 Her veterinary career has led her around the world, including locum work in the United Kingdom, experience with game animals in South Africa, a Masters in Wildlife Medicine (studying Orang-Utans in Sumatra) and back to small animal practice at Doyalson Animal Hospital where she practiced for six years.
 Dr Jen completed her Low Stress Handling certification during this time.

 Dr Jen has been running puppy classes since 2002, has previously competed in canine agility trials and is a member of the Australian Association of Pet Dog Trainers and the Pet Professionals Guild.
-She is a member of the Australian Veterinary Association and the Australian Veterinarians Behaviour Interest Group.
 She is also an administrator for an international Facebook forum: the Behaviour Veterinarians Discussion Group.

-She lives with her husband, their daughter (who is currently training them in the Way of the Toddler), and a cat (and office assistant) named Kitty-le-Mew.
+She lives with her husband, their children (who are currently training them in the Ways of Small People), and a cat (and office assistant) named Kitty-le-Mew.

 To keep up with scientific advances in the field of behavioural science, and to provide clients with the most up-to-date information, Dr Jen regularly engages in continuing education.
 In fact, she's a bit of a conference addict!